 Cefalu Sicily, Italy Travel Guide

-Sicily's capital city, roughly 60 minutes on the train from Cefalù.
-Must-see sites include Palermo Cathedral, the Norman Palace with Palatine Chapel (an UNESCO World Heritage site known for stunning mosaics), Quattro Canti, Capo and Ballarò Markets (for a sensory journey), and the grand Teatro Massimo performance hall.
+Sicily's capital city, about AN hour by train from Cefalù.
+Must-see sites include Palermo Cathedral, the Norman Palace with Palatine Chapel (an UNESCO World Heritage site known for stunning mosaics), Quattro Canti, Capo and Ballarò Markets (for a sensory journey), and the grand Teatro Massimo opera house.

 Discover more charming destinations and natural beauty just a short journey from Cefalù.